rofrano/vagrant-docker-provider/README.md

 ## Image Contents

 This image is based on Ubuntu:20.04 and mimics the things that are needed for a valid vagrant box.
-This contains the `vagrant` userid with password-less `sudo` privlidges.
+This contains the `vagrant` userid with password-less `sudo` privileges.
 It also contains as `sshd` server.
-Normally, it is considered a bad idea to run an `ssh` servver in a Docker container but in this case, the Docker container is emulating a Virtual Machine (VM) to provide a development environment so it makes perfet sense.
+Normally, it is considered a bad idea to run an `ssh` server in a Docker container but in this case, the Docker container is emulating a Virtual Machine (VM) to provide a development environment so it makes perfect sense. ;-)

 ## Sample Vagrantfile